matias-vazquez/SistemasDigitales/LSD06/README.md

 ## Pre-lab

+* Read the online documentation of the *numeric_std* library for VHDL and answer the following questions:
+  1. What type of signals can be declared to perform arithmetic operations using *numeric_std*?
+  2. If your design considers both, signed and unsigned numbers, which type of signal is desired to declared in such case?
+  3. What is the VHDL syntax to carry out a multiplication of two ```std_logic_vector(7 downto 0)``` signals?

 * Investigate the internal wiring of a 4x4 matrix keypad, and the

 ## Lab work

-Design in VHDL a signed calculator with the following inputs and outputs:
+Design in VHDL a signed calculator and implement your design in the Artix 7 FPGA.
+Consider that only the *numeric_std* library is allowed to be called in.
+Consider the following inputs and outputs:

 * Inputs
   * Clock
   * Operand A
   * Operand B
   * Operation selector
-  * Display selector
 * Outputs
   * Sign bit
   * Operation LEDs